The 7 Best Drumsticks (2023) for Beginners & Pro Drummers

 The letter ‘A’ originally stood for orchestra drumming.
 These A-drumsticks were used by big band and large orchestra drummers, due to their thinness and softness, which recommended them for lighter drumming sessions.

 However, they are now commonly used across many different styles.
-In fact, 5A is generally still my preferred stick size.
+5A is generally still my preferred stick size.

 Hickory is harder and heavier than maple, but softer than oak.
 Being such a middle-of-the-road wood type, it’s the most widespread wood in drumsticks.
 Also, its elasticity plays an important role in reducing the level of hand fatigue.
 Because of that, it’s a reasonable option for drumming beginners.